Jacob Russell

 Jacob Hale Russell's research website

 Jacob's courses include Business Organizations, Securities Regulation, Advanced Business Organizations: Alternative Entities (co-taught with Vice Chancellor Travis Laster of the Delaware Court of Chancery), Populism and the Law (co-taught with Dennis Patterson) and the Modern Corporation and Capitalism (a seminar on the history and political economy of the American corporation).
 He is a faculty affiliate of the Rutgers Center for Corporate Law and Governance.
-He co-organizes the Center's annual Institute on Corporate Compliance.

 Jacob received his J.D. from Stanford Law School, a master’s degree in political science from M.I.T., and his A.B. from Harvard.

+Prior to joining the Rutgers faculty, Jacob was teaching fellow and lecturer in law at Stanford Law School, where he oversaw all aspects of advising, teaching, and admissions for the school's LL.M.
+Program in Corporate Governance and Practice, and served as an academic fellow at the Rock Center for Corporate Governance.
 Before law school, Jacob was a staff reporter for The Wall Street Journal in New York, covering arts, culture, and philanthropy.
 He has subsequently worked as editor at large and a freelance reporter for several publications.
 Following law school, Jacob was an attorney in the financial services group at Goodwin Procter in Boston.